hepplerj/Dissertation/ch2.dissertation.Heppler.md

 # A Booster Ethos

-The origins of San Jose's postwar pro-growth attitude traces itself to the 1940s when, in 1944, an ambitious group of young merchants, lawyers, industrialists, and property owners formed the Progress Committee.
-Members of the Progress Committee took issue with City Manager C. B. Goodwin and political boss Charles "Boss" Bigley, accusing them of not doing enough to promote San Jose's development.
+A range of economic interests---an ambitious group of young merchants, lawyers, industrialists, and property owners---endorsed the importance of San Jose's growth in order for the city to achieve the greatness they felt it deserved.
+The city's political machinery in the early 1940s was controlled by a taxi service operator and political boss Charles "Boss" Bigley and the City Manager C. B. Goodwin.
+The 1944 election gave opponents of Bigley and Goodwin an opening.
+When six of the seven city council seats were open for election, in part because two members left to serve in World War II, opponents formed the Progress Committee and accused Bigley, Goodwin, and the city council of not doing enough for San Jose's future.
 Voters, and the newspaper, agreed.
-Aided by the newspaper's endorsement, the Progress Committee swept the city council elections in 1944 and committed themselves to building "a new metropolis in the place of sleepy San Jose."^[Quoted in @trounstine1982movers, 87.]
-The new members of the city council promptly fired the police chief and fire chief, charging them with "bossism," "mismanagement," and "political interference," and fired City Manager Goodwin.^[@trounstine1982movers, 87.]
+Aided by the newspaper's endorsement, six members of the Progress Committee---among them key political figures Al Ruffo and Ernest Renzel---swept the city council elections.
+They committed themselves to building "a new metropolis in the place of sleepy San Jose."
+Their first step was to promptly fire the police chief and fire chief, charging them with "bossism", "mismanagement", and "political interference", and fired City Manager Goodwin.^[@trounstine1982movers, 87.
+Box 6, Ernest Reznel Papers, History San Jose Research Library, San Jose, California.]

-Their first plans were aimed at attracting industry to San Jose.
+The new city council's immediate plans were aimed at attracting industry to San Jose.
 With subsidies from city and county government, the Chamber of Commerce began a
 \$60,000 advertising campaign that lured the industries of Food Machinery and Chemical Corporation, already a local to the area, International Business